nodejs/node/deps/http_parser/README.md

 transparently.
 That is, a chunked encoding is decoded before being sent to the on_body callback.

-It does not decode the content-encoding (gzip).
-Not all HTTP applications need to inspect the body.
-Decoding gzip is non-neglagable amount of processing (and requires making allocations).
-HTTP proxies using this parser, for example, would not want such a feature.

 The Special Problem of Upgrade
 ------------------------------